Call us: +44 (0)1227 789 649 - Monday to Friday 9am to 5pm

 Learn About Conflict Management

 This course is accredited by ACCPH and allows you to join as a professional member after completion.
-Membership allows you to add the letters MACCPH after your name (post-nominals).
+The letters MACCPH after your name (post-nominals) maybe used.

-This accredited Level 3 course is ideal at those working in, or wanting to work in:
+This accredited Level 3 course is ideal for those working in, or wanting to work in:

 - Counselling